Easy Moss And Lavender Bud Wreath

 Adding Dried Lavender to This Easy Spring Wreath

-Now when doing this I did add spray adhesive to the moss n the wreath in my craft room.
-I had no problem because only a small amount is needed.
+I did add spray adhesive to the moss and the wreath in my craft room.
+No problem because only a little bit is needed.
 I did however open the window when doing this step to be safe.

 spray adhesive